OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/profiles/payment-initiation-api-profile.md

 | StatusReasonDescription |0..1 |OBWritePaymentDetailsResponse1/Data/StatusDetail/StatusReasonDescription |Reason provided for the status of a transfer. |Max256Text | OBExternalStatusReason1Code - Code Name| |

 > **Note**: `OBWritePaymentDetailsResponse1/Data/Status` & `OBWritePaymentDetailsResponse1/Data/StatusDetail/Status`
 > point to the `ExternalPaymentTransactionStatus1Code` codeset.
-However, each endpoint should only use the relevant
+Please ensure you are aware of the relevant codes for
-> subset of status codes for each endpoint.
+> each endpoint.

 #### OBSCASupportData1